Kim Min-soo (judoka)

 Kim Min-soo (born January 22, 1975) is a South Korean former judoka, professional mixed martial artist and K-1 kickboxer.
-He is best known for becoming a K-1 World Grand Prix 2006 in Seoul finalist and also winning earning a Silver Medal in Judo at the 1996 Summer Olympics in Atlanta.
+He is best known for becoming a K-1 World Grand Prix 2006 in Seoul finalist and also winning a Silver Medal in Judo at the 1996 Summer Olympics in Atlanta.
 He is also known for his fights with WWE professional wrestler and UFC heavyweight champion Brock Lesnar, WWE wrestler and K-1 fighter Sean O'Haire, and NFL player turned kickboxer and New Japan Pro-Wrestling contender Bob Sapp.
 Min-soo holds a notable kickboxing win over Muay Thai world champion Mourad Bouzidi.
 He announced his retirement from contact sports in 2011, with subsequent stints as color commentator for Japanese and Korean mixed martial arts and professional wrestling events.
 Kim is also the head judo coach for the Korean Top Team.

 Career

 Judo

 By the time he was 19, Kim was competing internationally in major judo tournaments - winning the gold medal at the 1994 World Junior Championships in Cairo by defeating Istvan Szasz in the -95 kilogram division.
 He entered the 1996 Summer Olympics as a half-heavyweight member of the South Korean national team, in which capacity he reached the finals and earned the silver medal by defeating Stéphane Traineau but losing to Pawel Nastula.
 He remained active in the sport for another seven years, medaling in at least five international tournaments and three world cup events.

 Kim's career includes wins over Keith Morgan, Detlef Knorrek, Vernharð Þorleifsson, Dmitri Sergeyev, Ben Sonnemans, and Nicolas Gill.